codsen/codsen.com/src/os/html-crush.md

 ## API - `crush()` - Output

-The function exported under key `crush` will return **a plain object** where you'll find log data, result string and corresponding string ranges of all actions performed:
+The function exported under key `crush` will return **a plain object** where you'll find: the log data, result string and corresponding string ranges of all actions performed:

 | Key's name | Key value's type                          | Description                                                                                                                       |
 | ---------- | ----------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |